Phillipe Nover: The Ultimate Fighter

 Nover normally fought as a welterweight but since The Ultimate Fighter: Team Nogueira vs. Team Mir only had an opening for lightweights and light-heavyweights he had to cut weight to be able to participate.
 Dana White called him "Fainting Phillipe" because he had fainted when White was announcing the coaches.
 In the preliminary round, Nover defeated Joe Duarte with a rear naked choke in the second round.
 In episode 8, Nover defeated Dave Kaplan, again via rear naked choke then proclaimed himself as the toughest registered nurse on the planet.
 In the same episode Dana White mentioned that Nover reminds him of a young Georges St-Pierre.
-Nover defeated George Roop in the semi-finals via a kimura lock but ultimately lost in the Ultimate Fighter Finale on December 13, 2008, to Efrain Escudero via unanimous decision.
+Nover defeated George Roop in the semi-finals via a kimura lock but ultimately lost in the Ultimate Fighter Finale on December 13, 2008, to Efraín Escudero via unanimous decision.

 Ultimate Fighting Championship

 Phillipe Nover fought Kyle Bradley at UFC 98, losing via a controversial TKO at 1:03 of the first round.
 After taking down Nover, Bradley landed some heavy punches on his prone opponent.
 Nover was pulling guard ready to defend, however Referee Yves Lavigne stopped the fight.
 Lavigne was booed by the crowd for the remainder of the event.

 Phillipe Nover was set to fight Sam Stout at UFC Fight Night 19, replacing the injured Kyle Bradley.
 On September 16, 2009, the day of the fight, Nover had fainted.
 As a result, the match with Stout was cancelled.

 Nover then faced a fellow Ultimate Fighter alumni Rob Emerson at UFC 109 on February 6, 2010.
 Nover lost a controversial unanimous decision.
 Sherdog.com scored the bout 29–28 in favor of Nover.
 With a UFC record of 0–3, he was released from the promotion.